Thirty Years War (wargame)

 Thirty Years War, subtitled "Four Battles", is a "quadrigame" — four separate board wargames packaged in one box that use a common set of rules — published by Simulations Publications Inc. (SPI) in 1976.
 The four games simulate different battles during the Thirty Years' War, and were sold individually as well as in the quadrigame format.
 Some of the games were well received by critics, but overall, the quadrigame did not sell well.

 Background

 From 1618 to 1648, a series of religious conflicts broke out in Europe between Protestant states and Catholic states led by Habsburg Austria.
 Sweden intervened on the Protestant side in the 1630s.
-Catholic France supported the Protestant side for reasons of realpolitik, eventually joining directly in the war against her rival Habsburg Spain in the final stages of the war.
+Catholic France supported the Protestant side for reasons of realpolitik, eventually joining directly in the war against its rival Habsburg Spain in the final stages of the war.
 The devastation caused widespread destruction, killing an estimated 4 to 8 million soldiers and civilians, leading to significant depopulation in German states and the end of the Hanseatic League as an economic power.